 No, Breaze products are not licensed medicines.
-They are based on a carefully formulated blend of natural essential oils known for their therapeutic properties.
-In user trials, 87% of people said that Breaze helped them during the hay fever season and when exposed to other airborne allergens like pets and dust.
+They are based on a carefully formulated blend of natural essential oils known for their aromatherapeutic properties.
+In our latest customer survey more than 85% of people said that Breaze helped them during the spring and summer to breathe easier and sleep better.

-Breaze is a natural product but we haven’t tested it with expectant mums.
-As with any complementary therapy, please talk to your GP or midwife before using Breaze while pregnant.
+Breaze is a natural product but we haven’t tested it with expectant or nursing mums.

 Yes.
 Breaze is safe to use alongside your usual treatment regime including antihistamine tablets and nasal sprays, eye drops and other allergy medicines.

 Yes.
-There are some great natural products which people with allergies find very helpful.
-Breaze can be used safely alongside conventional medicines like antihistamines, nasal spray and eye drops.
+There are some great natural products which people with hay fever and allergies find very helpful.
 Other products designed to reduce the amount of allergens in the home can also be helpful.
-Allergy UK lists a wide range of products available to buy.

-Breaze is safe for children from 2 years when used under adult supervision and according to the instructions.
+Breaze is safe for children with no underlying health conditions or sensitivity to our main ingredients from 3 months (Balm and Pillowcase) and 2 years (Vapour Oil) when used under adult supervision and according to the instructions.

 No, we only test our products and ingredients on willing human volunteers.

 As we use natural essential oils, they do contain traces of known allergens: linalool, D-limonene, citral, geraniol and eugenol.
 These are naturally occuring compounds present in some essential oils and are known to cause skin sensitivity for some people.
 If you are unsure about any of these allergens then we always recommend checking with your GP or practice nurse.

 Breaze Vapour oil is plant based and has always been vegan.